 Pago Pago - The Deepest Natural Harbour in the World

-Mr C.P’s. judgement is harsh, as applied to the whole island, though only marginally so in relation to Pago Pago itself.
-The capital spread along a potentially attractive natural harbour, the deepest in the world.
-There are container docks and some ugly buildings and huge tuna canneries, which smell disgusting.
+Mr C.P’s. judgement is harsh, as applied to the whole island, though only marginally so, in relation to Pago Pago itself.
+The capital is spread along a potentially attractive natural harbour, the deepest in the world.
+It's framed by volcanic peaks including 1,716 feet high Rainmaker Mountain.
+But it's lined by container docks and other ugly buildings and huge tuna canneries, which smell truly disgusting.
+American Samoa exports a lot of tuna.
 The workers are outside on benches taking their break, all wearing plastic hair coverings.

 Rory Junior tells me about the tsunami in 2009, when he and his family drove up to the high marshalling point and watched the waves roll in.
 He said there was no official warning - they just saw it coming and ran; he still has nightmares about it.